Bancha/BanchaScaffold/README.md

 Bancha Scaffolding Library
 =========================

-Bancha Scaffold helps you easily prototype Ext.grid.Panel's and Ext.form.Panel's in Ext JS 4, helping you creating beautiful prototypes in minutes.
+Bancha Scaffold helps you easily prototype Ext.grid.Panel's and Ext.form.Panel's in Ext JS 4 and 5, helping you creating beautiful prototypes in minutes.
 And it it completly free and open source!

 Features
 --------